 TPT Teradata – Introduction

-The base of TPT for Teradata is the concepts of data streams and operators.
+TPT for Teradata is based on the principles of data streams and operators.

-Data streams are not directly accessible from your scripts.
-They are the pipelines between operators, and they are kept in memory.
-No data is written to the disks.
+Data streams cannot be accessed directly by scripts.
+They serve as pipelines connecting operators and are stored in the memory.
+No information is written on the disks.

 cat thefile > named_pipe &